-- All Exhibitors must read the 4-H Show Policies listed on pages 16-19 and Livestock General Rules on page 68-69 - Exhibitors should check in 20 minutes before the show. - Cats must be in a cage and on a collar and leash when out of the cage. - Cats over four (4) months of age must be accompanied by an official rabies vaccination certificate, verifying that the rabies vaccination is up to date.
+- All Exhibitors must read the 4-H Show Policies listed on pages 15-17. - Exhibitors should check in 20 minutes before the show. - Cats must be in a cage and on a collar and leash when out of the cage. - Cats over four (4) months of age must be accompanied by an official rabies vaccination certificate, verifying that the rabies vaccination is up to date.
 Cats without this certificate will not be allowed to show. - Cats in heat may not be shown. - Cats are not eligible for the Illinois State Fair. - Bring the project manual with at least one activity completed. - Keep cats (whether caged or not) away from the dog show area. - Only one cat per exhibitor per class will be judged.